LukenSkyne/Minecraft-Ping-Wheel/README.md

 Modern co-op games often allow players to communicate via "pings" to mark in-game locations.
 This simple mod provides such pinging mechanism for the fabric and forge mod loaders.

-Default Keybind is "Mouse5" aka "Forward" to ping.
+Default keybind is "Mouse5" aka "Forward" to ping.
-The Settings can also be opened from the Mod Menu integration.
+The settings can be changed via `/pingwheel config` or [Mod Menu](https://github.com/TerraformersMC/ModMenu).

 If you are looking to use the mod on Bukkit servers, you can install our [official Plugin](https://github.com/RXJpaw/Minecraft-Ping-Wheel-Plugin/).